Family Action has been distributing grants to help people and families in need since we were founded in 1869.

 Living in poverty means only ever wearing hand me downs and having to choose between putting on the heating or eating dinner at night.
 36% of the population are just one large heating bill or a broken washing machine away from hardship.

 Family Action, supported by our corporate partner NewDay, also delivers the Open Doors Grants Programme.
 Read more here.

 After the tragic Grenfell Tower Fire in 2017, Family Action disbursed funds raised through our own Justgiving appeal, and the Haley Yearwood Crowdfunder.
 We established a grants scheme to disburse £750,000 of the money Haley raised, and over £348,000 donated directly.
 The rest of the money raised will fund a long term responsive service providing practical and emotional support to the Grenfell community.
 Please see our full press release for more information.

 This grants scheme will run in addition to the Grenfell Tower Grants service set up by Family Action in the days after the fire.

 Read Yasmin’s story to see how poverty affected her and her children

 Family Action awarded Yasmin a grant of £200 for clothes for her children.

-This has been a time of immense stress for all of them, being uprooted from all that they know and trying to start their lives afresh.
-Yasmin works extremely hard to provide for the children but this is quite impossible at times – all of the children are young and growing fast, meaning there’s a constant need to be replacing their clothes.
+This was a time of immense stress for them, being uprooted from all they know and having to start afresh.
+Yasmin works extremely hard to provide for her children but this is quite impossible at times.
+All of the children are young and growing fast, and are constantly growing out of their clothes.

-At the moment, the children have to share jackets and shoes.
+Yasmin’s children were sharing jackets and shoes.
 They are often teased by neighbouring children when their clothes don’t fit properly, and look worn.